ginaxtran/Linked-In-Bots/README.md

 * Legitimate LinkedIn Profiles (LLPs): 1800 profiles
 * Fake LinkedIn Profiles (FLPs): 600 profiles
 * ChatGPT-generated LinkedIn Profiles (CLPs): 1200 profiles

+### Citation
+@inproceedings{ayoobi2023looming,
+  title={The Looming Threat of Fake and LLM-generated LinkedIn Profiles: Challenges and Opportunities for Detection and Prevention}, author={Ayoobi, Navid and Shahriar, Sadat and Mukherjee, Arjun}, booktitle={Proceedings of the 34th ACM Conference on Hypertext and Social Media}, pages={1--10}, year={2023}
+}